-WPS-PSK + WPA2-PSK mixed mode is the preconfigured security mode on the wireless modem router.
+WPS-PSK + WPA2-PSK mixed mode is the preconfigured security mode on the modem router.
 NETGEAR recommends mixed mode because it provides broader support for all wireless clients.
 WPA2-PSK clients get higher speed and security, and WPA-PSK clients get decent speed and security.
 The product documentation for your wireless adapter and WPA client software should have instructions about configuring their WPA settings.

 WPA-802.1x is enterprise-level security and requires an authentication server to recognize and authorize client access.
 The authentication server is called Remote Authentication Dial In User Service (RADIUS).
-Every wireless client has a user login on the RADIUS server, and the wireless modem router has a client login on the RADIUS server.
+Every wireless client has a user login on the RADIUS server, and the modem router has a client login on the RADIUS server.
 Data transmissions are encrypted with an automatically generated key.
-For information about how to use the WPA enterprise option, see Set WPA-802.1x Server and Passphrase: on page 46.
+For information about how to use the WPA enterprise option, see To set up WEP: on page 37.